-For the year ended December 31 2015 2014
+For the year ended December 31 2016 2015

-Balance, beginning of the year \$ 4,409 \$ 52,058
+Balance, beginning of the year \$ 4,068 \$ 4,409

-Losses incurred (recovered) relating to contracts written in:
+Losses (recovered) incurred relating to contracts written in:

 Current year 2,271

-Prior year (133)
+Prior year (2,255)

-Total losses incurred (recovered) 2,271 (133)
+Total losses (recovered) incurred (2,255) 2,271

 Losses paid relating to contracts written in:

-Prior year (2,612) (47,516)
+Prior year (506) (2,612)

-Total losses paid (2,612) (47,516)
+Total losses paid (506) (2,612)

-Balance, end of the year \$ 4,068 \$ 4,409
+Balance, end of the year \$ 1,307 \$ 4,068

 As discussed in Note 7(d), the Company is exposed to losses arising from catastrophic events.
-During 2015, the Company established a loss reserve in regards to the Tianjin explosion in China.
+During 2016, the Company released a portion of the 2015 loss reserve established for the Tianjin explosion in China based on assessment of updated client information.
 After a catastrophic event occurs, loss reserves are estimated by management through analysis of contracts which may be exposed to the event.
-The in-depth analysis generally involves an assessment of industry losses for the event and an assessment of the impact of the event on reinsured counterparties through discussions with, and by review of information reported by, the counterparties.
+The in-depth analysis generally involves an assessment of industry losses for the event and an assessment of the impact of the event on reinsured counter parties through discussions with, and by review of information reported by, the counter parties.
 Losses are assessed both on an individual basis and in the aggregate.
 The amounts reserved are sensitive to the assessment of the severity of an insured event and, therefore, losses may be settled for amounts lesser or greater than reported, and the difference may be material.